Rachel Guy BSc MBACP (Accred)

 Solution Focused Therapy - working collaboratively to help support individuals towards personal growth and goals.
 Supporting individuals to recognise their own strengths and abilities to help them overcome difficulties.

-Having the ability to use the above therapies, and many more, allows me to work with each client based on their individual needs whether this be specific such as stress, anxiety, depression and relationships or offer support when something just doesn’t feel quite right.
+Having the ability to use the above therapies, and many more, allows me to work with each client based on their individual needs whether this be specific such as stress, anxiety, depression, bereavement and relationships or offer support when something just doesn’t feel quite right.

 Making a decision to access therapy is a very difficult and daunting time.
 However, getting this far signifies that you have accepted you require support, taken control and now marking the beginning of positive change in your life and I invite you to make contact with me for an initial chat to see if I am the right person to support you.

 In addition to working with clients on a self-referral basis, I undertake counselling for the Employee Assisted Programme, working alongside various organisations to support clients with their personal problems which may be having an impact on their work, health or wellbeing.

 Training, qualifications & experience

 I am an Accredited Member of the British Association of Counselling and Psychotherapy (BACP) which is one of the largest leading organisations for counselling and psychotherapy in Britain.
 I feel proud to be a part of this organisation and ensure my practice is in accordance with their code of ethics to ensure that I am providing an ethical and safe practice.